nextflow-io/nextflow/docs/awscloud.rst

 `Computing environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_.

 The latter approach is preferred  because it allows the use of existing Docker images without the need to add the AWS CLI tool to them.
+See the sections below to learn how create a custom AMI and install the AWS CLI tool to it.

 .. warning:: AWS Batch uses the default ECS instance AMI, which has only a 22 GB storage volume which may not be enough for real world data analysis pipelines.

-See the section below to learn how to create a custom AWS Batch custom AMI.
+See the section below to learn how to create a custom AWS Batch custom AMI with a larger storage.

 Custom AMI
 ----------